krishnakanthnakka/MammoSAE/README.md

 - To visualize the top-k latent neurons, please run:

     ```sh
-    bashs scripts/visualizations.sh
+    bash scripts/visualizations.sh
     ```

 ## 📝 Citation

-If you find this paper useful, please consider staring 🌟 this repo and citing 📑 our paper:
+If you find this paper or repository useful, please consider staring 🌟 this repo and citing 📑 our paper:

 ```
 @article{nakka2025mammo,
   title={Mammo-SAE: Interpreting Breast Cancer Concept Learning with Sparse Autoencoders},
   author={Nakka, Krishna Kanth},
   journal={arXiv preprint arXiv:2507.15227},
   year={2025}
 }
 ```

 ## 🙏 Acknowledgement
 - This project is built upon [Mammo-CLIP](https://arxiv.org/abs/2405.12255) and [VisionSAE]() codebases.
 Thank you to both of them for open sourcing their codebases.